 How to cut seed potatoes for planting

 Using a clean knife, cut the seed potatoes into pieces two to three days before you plan to plant them.
+Be sure to wait until your last frost date has passed.
 Whether or not they have sprouted, let the seed potatoes sit at room temperature in a single layer so their cut tissue can callus over.
 This prevents soil-borne diseases from entering the seed potatoes when they are planted.

 One pound of seed potatoes yields about 8 to 10 seed pieces for planting.
 That’s enough for a 10 foot long row if the pieces are spaced 12 inches apart.
 When first figuring out how to plant seed potatoes, I determined that spacing a little closer works too.
 I space my seed potato pieces about 10 inches apart when planting.

 There are three main ways you can plant seed potatoes.
 They can be planted directly into the ground (or in a raised bed); they can be planted in containers; and they can be planted under straw.
-Regardless of which seed potato-planting method you choose, select a site that receives at least 6 hours of full sun per day.
+Rotate crops so your potatoes are not planted in the same spot each season.
+Regardless of which seed potato-planting method you choose, select a site that receives at least 6 hours of full sun per day and wait until soil temperatures have warmed before planting and soil moisture levels are good.
 Let me walk you through each of these three methods so you can determine how to plant seed potatoes in your own garden.

 How to plant seed potatoes in the ground